 Medical students will rotate at satellite locations in the St. Louis area and will be required to have access to their own transportation.

-Supporting diversity, equity and inclusion in access to medical training and clinical care is a priority for Washington University Orthopedics, and of personal significance to Regis O’Keefe, MD, PhD, the Fred C. Reynolds Professor and Chair of the Department of Orthopaedic Surgery:
+A note from Regis O’Keefe, MD, PhD, the Fred C. Reynolds Professor and Chair of the Department of Orthopaedic Surgery:

 "From the age of five, I was raised by a high school educated, first-generation citizen, single mother who worked full time selling dresses in a Pittsburgh department store.
 I was so fortunate along the way to receive support and participate in programs that allowed me to attend college, become a physician and make contributions as an orthopaedic surgeon.

 We hope this program at Washington University Orthopedics will provide unique opportunities for students to reach career aspirations and to make a difference by advancing the care and treatment of patients with musculoskeletal diseases for years to come.” -Regis

 Learn more about clinical training programs at Washington University Orthopedics, including our orthopaedic surgery residency (#3 program in the country), physical medicine and rehabilitation residency and fellowship programs.